jxfuller1/matplotlib-hover-labels-Making-Line-Graphs/README.md

 Admittedly, the program could use some better documentation comments.

 Note: the code uses a loop on the dataframe.
 Have since learned to use queries on the dataframe for faster performance
+Note 2:  This is also using iteritems() which has since been deprecated, change with items()

 ![1](https://user-images.githubusercontent.com/123666150/215215127-7daccda4-777b-482a-aab4-6123fcab41cf.PNG)